mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 of flow identifiers and the corresponding signaling.

 This specification defines two ways of carrying RTP packets in QUIC: 1) using reliable QUIC streams and 2) using unreliable QUIC DATAGRAMs.
-Every RTP session MUST choose exactly one way of carrying RTP and RTCP packets, different RTP sessions MAY choose different ways.
+Senders MAY combine both modes by sending some RTP/RTCP packets over the same or different QUIC streams and others in QUIC datagrams.

 ## QUIC Streams {#quic-streams}